TheMajorMayhem/SmileDoJ/smile-doj-sop/trainingguide.md

 # 🧠 DOJ Training & Certification Framework (Expanded)

-This section defines the complete training process required for all Department of Justice personnel within [Server Name] RP.
+This section defines the complete training process required for all Department of Justice personnel within Smile RP.
 It ensures all legal roleplayers are equipped to deliver high-quality, consistent roleplay aligned with established legal systems.

 ---